Large oil companies don’t need tax subsidies when oil prices are high, a former CEO of Shell Oil said Thursday.

 “If we stay on our current course in this country where we refuse to drill, we make it even more difficult to acquire new leases in this country coupled with international turmoil, the current path is only aggravating that and making it worse,” Hofmeister said.
 “We could reach that [$5 gasoline] sooner.”

-This article appears in the Feb.
-11, 2011, edition of National Journal Daily.
+This article appears in the February 11, 2011, edition of NJ Daily.